eik-lib/microbundle/README.md

 ## Functionality that will be moved to our internal abstraction

-These features are defaults and other options that makes sense to the way FINN.no applications and libraries are setup.
+These features are defaults and other options that make sense to the way FINN.no applications and libraries are set up.
 We recognize that these new defaults don't make sense to the majority of microbundle users.
 Thus they're all going away soon from this fork and set in an internal abstraction instead.

 - CSS modules (`--css-modules`) are disabled by default, originally it's enabled by default.
 - `babel-plugin-react-require` is added and setup, however the new jsx-runtime transform in `@babel/preset-react` introduced in `react@v17` makes this plugin no longer necessary.
-- using `-f modern` or `-f iife` will also behave as if you set `--externals none` as the `iife` fallback bundle always need to include everything.
+- using `-f modern` or `-f iife` will also behave as if you set `--externals none` as the `iife` fallback bundle always needs to include everything.
 And the `modern` formats are using the import map plugin anyways.
 - `--jsx` is changed from `h` to `React.createElement` and is ignored.
-Same is true for `--jsxFragment`, which is `Fragment` by default and configurable.
-In this fork it's not configurable and hardcoded to `React.Fragment`.
+The same is true for `--jsxFragment`, which is `Fragment` by default and configurable.
+In this fork, it's not configurable and hardcoded to `React.Fragment`.
 - The default value for formats `-f` is changed from `modern,es,cjs,umd` to `modern,iife`.
-- Originally the `--output` option didn't have an default value, the fork however sets it to `dist`.
+- Originally the `--output` option didn't have a default value, the fork however sets it to `dist`.